 It might be difficult to convince your pup that letting you brush its teeth is a good idea but it’s definitely worth a try!
 Go to a pet store and get a doggy toothbrush and toothpaste.
 First of all let your dog try the taste of the toothpaste – work up to actually brushing its teeth over the course of a couple of weeks so that it gradually gets used to the sensation.
-It can be hard to figure out how exactly your dog feels – because of the fact they inconsiderately communicate via barks rather than English – but make sure that you watch out for any discomfort your dog might feel around its muzzle, along with any excessive drooling or bad breath.
+It can be hard to figure out how exactly they feel – because of the fact they inconsiderately communicate via barks rather than English – but make sure that you watch out for any discomfort they might feel around its muzzle, along with any excessive drooling or bad breath.

 Take Care Of Its Safety

 One of the most important aspects of pet ownership is keeping your dog safe, whether that’s making sure that your dog is adequately socialised or ensuring that it can walk well beside you without veering off unexpectedly into the road.
 Don’t let your dog off its leash unless it has excellent recall, and make sure that your back yard has tall, secure fences if you’re going to let it out there frequently by itself – your dog shouldn’t be able to leap over them or burrow underneath them.
 Make sure that you lock away all toxic substances inside like cleaning products, and do some research on which human foods are poisonous to dogs, like chocolate.